turingschool/front-end-curriculum/lessons/css-performance-and-organization.md

 ### Performance Beyond Selectors

-In the early 2000's, how developers structured their CSS selectors could have a big impact on a page's efficiency.
+In the early 2000's, how developers structured their CSS selectors had a big impact on a page's efficiency.
 Understanding how the browser read through and gave precedence to certain key selectors over others was a critical skill to have if you wanted your site to work well.
-Today, conforming to these guidelines that were intended to optimize page performance allows us to write modular and understandable styles that make it easier and faster for _humans_ to understand our CSS.
-These early best practices are still relevant and useful but there have been advances, [as outlined by Nicole Sullivan here](http://calendar.perfplanet.com/2011/css-selector-performance-has-changed-for-the-better/), that allow us to write CSS in a way that makes the most sense for the site architecture we want, rather than what selectors are going to be most efficient to render.
+Today, conforming to the guidelines that were necessary to optimize page performance allows us to write modular and understandable styles that make it easier and faster for _humans_ to understand our CSS.
+These early best practices are still relevant and important but there have been advances, [as outlined by Nicole Sullivan here](http://calendar.perfplanet.com/2011/css-selector-performance-has-changed-for-the-better/), that allow us to write CSS in a way that makes the most sense for the site architecture we want, rather than which selectors are going to be most efficient to render.

 #### Style Sharing